Skip to main content

 Form 1281: Nomination for an Approved Position

-Form 1281, known as Nomination for an Approved Position, is used to nominate an eligible applicant for immigration benefits based on a qualifying relationship.
+Form 1281, known as Nomination for an Approved Position, is used to nominate a skilled worker for immigration benefits based on a qualifying relationship.

 • TSS-482: Temporary Skill Shortage Visa (subclass 482)